 Yes, Bullwinkle doesn't see that well, but he knows who is there for him, and he recognizes loving care and his roommate, the one and only Ashley (pictured above with Bullwinkle) a chow mix from Florida, who was rendered paraplegic as a mere puppy when some cruel person stomped on her, breaking her back, pelvis and both femurs

 Bullwinkle missed Ashley keenly when she passed away from cancer at the age of 13.
 He is one of our older dogs but as a border collie he still was active and intense and now was lonely.
 His years with Ashley had stabilized him and fortified his self-esteem, and he seemed ready to make new friends.

 Bullwinkle now lives with an active group of gentle-hearted dogs including Spiderman, Tony, Rory (pictured above running with Bullwinkle), and Caden.
 They keep Bullwinkle young and his focus positive - instead of anxious and distressed, his days are fun-filled and active.
 The opportunity to have close dog friends since coming to Home for Life, from Ashley to his current group of friends, has restored Bullwinkle's sense of security, happiness, and confidence.

 Although dogs love their human owners and families many are very isolated from others of their own kind.
 Many, when they come to us like Bullwinkle are very lonely for the kind of understanding and friendship only another dog can provide.
 The ability to have friends with others of their own kind is a special feature that sanctuaries can offer to restore a troubled dog's well being and happiness.

-If you would like to sponsor Bullwinkle, please click here.
+If you would like to sponsor Bullwinkle, please click one of the buttons below.